Email migration

-Email migration is a process in which an email or multiple email messages are migrated from one email client to another email client.
-An equivalent term is Mailbox Migration, in which case records such as e-mails, appointments, contacts or tasks may also be migrated.
-In general, email migration is required when a user is switching from its current email client to a new one.
-Usually, email clients don't support similar file formats for saving mailbox data.
+Email migration is the process in which an email or multiple email messages are transferred from one email server to another email server.
+A synonymous term is mailbox migration, which includes the migration of additional records such as emails, appointments, contacts, or tasks.
+In most cases, email migration is required when a user or organization is transitioning from its current email server to a new one, typically as part of an upgrade, cloud adoption, or platform consolidation.

+This process is an essential aspect of modern business operations, particularly during digital transformation initiatives.
+It ensures continuity in communication while enabling businesses to take advantage of new technologies, improve security, and enhance operational efficiency.
+Email migration often extends beyond simple message transfers, encompassing the movement of entire email systems, which can include calendars, contact lists, and archived messages.

 Scenarios

 Mailboxes may be migrated for different reasons.
 For example, mailboxes may need to be migrated because a company wants to use a new email service provider.
 Or mailboxes may need to be migrated following a company acquisition or merger.
 In most cases, a simple one-time migration approach may be employed.
 However, more advanced scenarios exist, including: